minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-digid.md

 The following error codes will have a specific message in the app:

 * 404 (not found) - The app will tell the user that no vaccination/test/recovery records for this user were found.
+(Note: this is exceptional, and can only happen for the event query, because if no data was found, the 'information' request would have returned a 200 OK with 'informationAvailable=false'.
 * 429 (too many requests) - The app will tell the user that the server is busy and will ask to try again later.
 * Any other 40x / 50x errors will lead to a generic error message.